By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Bodour will be participating in events during the Frankfurter Buchmesse digital program next week, including programming from the International Publishers Association‘s (IPA).
 Details of the IPA’s events are here.

-More from Publishing Perspectives on publishing in Lebanon is here.
-More from us on Sharjah, its World Book Capital program and more initiatives in publishing is here.
+More from Publishing Perspectives on publishing in Lebanon is here and more on the Port of Beirut blast is here.
+More from us on Sharjah, its World Book Capital program, and more initiatives in publishing is here.
 And more on Bodour Al Qasimi is here.